top of page

 As she recalled the answer, her mother called again and she went away, heaving a sigh of relief.

 "See Papa, Kimo is here too," she could hear Suri calling her father.
-As she turned around, she found another known, impudent face.
+As she turned around, She found another known, impudent face.

 "Now we can revise the tables here, Kimo," he gave a wry smile as he uttered those words.